MichielNoback/vakomschrijvingen_bioinformatica/thema-10/webbased1.md

 ## Cursusdoelen (leerdoelen)

-After successfully attending this course, students will
+After successfully attending this course, students will be
-- be familiar with the different aspects of web application development; both server- and client-side and the connection between them (http)
+- familiar with the different aspects of web application development; both server- and client-side and the connection between them (http)
-- be able to design a web application for a given a problem, and specify the responsibilities and interactions between the different components
+- able to design a web application for a given a problem, and specify the responsibilities and interactions between the different components
-- be able to work with Java web technology at a basic level: Servlets, JSP en Tomcat
+- able to work with Java web technology at a basic level: Servlets, JSP en Tomcat
-- be able to design a web application using web-forms, servlet request handling and JSP response presentation
+- able to design a web application using web-forms, servlet request handling and JSP response presentation
-- be able to use a MySQL database as a data layer of a web application
+- able to use a MySQL database as a data layer of a web application
-- be able to use Javascript for enhancing client side dynamic behavior and functionality
+- able to use Javascript for enhancing client side dynamic behavior and functionality
-- be able to use the IntelliJ Idea IDE to perform all of the programming tasks associated with web application development
+- able to use the IntelliJ Idea IDE to perform all of the programming tasks associated with web application development

 ## Inhoud